Information about Mt. Pinatubo

-The lake has since evolved into a nature park that concludes an adventure-filled trek from Capas, Tarlac.
-The base camp for such treks is Crow Valley, occasionally used by the Philippine army for training exercises.
+The lake has since become a nature park that ends a trip from Capas, Tarlac, where you'll see a lot of beautiful scenery.
+The starting point for these treks is Crow Valley, which is sometimes used by the Philippine army to train.

 Mount Pinatubo is located at Capaz, Tarlac.
 The best way to get to Mount Pinatubo is by renting a 4x4 vehicle at Sta.
 Juliana Tourism Center.
 Depending on the number of people on the group, you will then ride for an hour and then trek for two hours.

 Best time to visit